jackyzha0/quartz/content/Wiedza/Ludzie/Dan Millman.md

 Wojownik nie rezygnuje z tego co kocha.
 Odnajduje miłość w tym co robi.

 Takie nastawienie sprawia, że z miłością podchodzę do wszystkiego co robię, niezależnie od tego jak trudne to się wydaje.

+### Poznawanie siebie
+*Każdy mówi Ci co jest dla Ciebie dobre.
+Nie chcą abyś znalazł własne odpowiedzi, tylko abyś uwierzył w ich.*

+>
+**Socrates:**
+Everyone tells you what to do and what's good for you.
+They don't want you to find your own answers.
+They want you to believe theirs.
+`
+**Dan Millman:**
+And let me guess.
+You want me to believe yours.
+`
+**Socrates:**
+No. I want you to stop gathering information from outside yourself and start gathering it from the inside.
+`
+**Dan Millman:**
+Â :[Dan laughs] What are you, part of some cult or something?` `
+**Socrates:**
+People are afraid of what's inside and that's the only place they're ever gonna find what they need.

 ### Zasady życia
 Humor, Paradoks i Zmiana